emersonmellado/geodo/README.md

 * jsonwebtoken
 * config

->> go to *package.json* to check more details
+> go to *package.json* to check more details

-# Basic locations for localhost validations
+# Basic locations for localhost validation

 Since Vancouver downtown is 49.282729, -123.120738 we need to query whatever is near my current location passing the radius in meters that we want to be considered